Daniel-Liu-c0deb0t/cute-nucleotides/README.md

 * **n_to_bits_pext (AVX2 and BMI2)**.
 It turns out that we don't need a lookup table.
-In fact, if you stare at the ASCII table for a bit, you will realize that the second and third bits of each nucleotide character is exactly the two bits that we want.
+In fact, if you stare at the ASCII table for a bit, you will realize that the second and third bits of each nucleotide character is exactly the two bits that we want:

+    ```
+        ASCII      mask   bits
+    A = 01000001 & 110  = 00000 00 0
+    T = 01010100 & 110  = 00000 10 0
+    U = 01010101 & 110  = 00000 10 0
+    C = 01000011 & 110  = 00000 01 0
+    G = 01000111 & 110  = 00000 11 0
+    ```

     Additionally, the second and third bits for the `U` and `T` characters are the same!
 Now, if only there is a way to extract those bits and pack them together!
 Well, there is a pretty cool BMI2 instruction called `_pext_u64`, which extracts bits that are selected based on a mask, and packs them into a new 64-bit integer.
     Exactly what we need.
 Four `_pext_u64` instructions are used to build up one 64-bit integer.
 On modern CPUs, this instruction is pretty fast, with a throughput of one per cycle.

 * **n_to_bits_shift (AVX2)**.
 If we use the good ol' vector `_mm256_and_si256` instruction to only keep the second and third bits in each byte character, then it becomes pretty obvious that a bunch of vector shifts and